Canon 4000D vs Sony RX100 III

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the RX100 III provides a faster frame rate than the 4000D.
 It can shoot movie footage at 1080/60p, while the Canon is limited to 1080/30p.

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the RX100 III has an electronic viewfinder (1440k dots), while the 4000D has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
 The viewfinder in the RX100 III offers a wider field of view (100%) than the one in the 4000D (95%), so that a larger proportion of the captured image is visible in the finder.
-On the other hand, the viewfinder of the 4000D has a higher magnification (0.50x vs 0.22x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
+In addition, the viewfinder of the RX100 III has a higher magnification (0.59x vs 0.50x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The following table reports on some other key feature differences and similarities of the Canon 4000D, the Sony RX100 III, and comparable cameras.

 The 4000D writes its imaging data to SDXC cards, while the RX100 III uses SDXC or Memory Stick PRO Duo cards.
 The RX100 III supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the 4000D cannot take advantage of Ultra High Speed SD cards.